Here is our round up of live feeds from some of our favourite gardening blogs and websites.

 The Impact of Autumn on the Allotment

 Our Aga is being serviced next week.
-Apparently, after an Aga is serviced, they are then switched on again for the Winter.
+Apparently, after an Aga is serviced, they have then switched on again for the Winter.
 This caused some consternation in our household.
 ‘It’s not even […]

 Adding Organic Matter to Your Allotment and the...